BIIFSweden/ChristelBergstrom2024-1/README.md

 # Particle tracking for drug diffusion and dissolution in the mucus layer

 [Project description](https://biifsweden.github.io/projects/2024/04/23/ChristelBergstrom2024-1/)

 [Download code](archive/refs/heads/main.zip)

 ## Installation

+### Data pre-processing in FIJI
+The pre-processing of the data is done in FIJI software.
+To install FIJI follow the instructions on the [FIJI website](https://imagej.net/software/fiji/downloads).
+### The tracking algorithm

 See [trackpy](https://soft-matter.github.io/trackpy/v0.6.2/) installation to run the trackpy notebook.